-The U.S. Department of Veterans Affairs has outlined eight steps that you must follow to apply for veterans benefits.
-While the process may seem relatively standard, each case that submitted to the VA is unique, meaning approval times and procedures may vary on a case-to-case basis.
+Important: We updated this page in November 2023 to ensure all info below is correct.
+The U.S. Department of Veterans Affairs has eight steps you must follow to apply for veterans benefits.
+While the process may seem relatively standard, each case the VA reviews is unique.
+For this reason, approval times and procedures may vary.

 8 Steps to Apply for Veterans Benefits